 Determined Safe & Effective for Degenerative Disc Disease

-The prodisc L Total Disc Replacement has been determined to be safe and effective in the treatment of degenerative disc disease (DDD) at one level from L3 to S1.
+The prodisc L Total Disc Replacement has been determined to be safe and effective in the treatment of degenerative disc disease (DDD) at two levels from L3 to S1.

 The prodisc L Total Disc Replacement surgery is intended to: